Safety standards

 Storage

 Once cooled, the cord blood unit is submerged and stored in liquid nitrogen at a temperature of -196 degrees Celsius.
-This allows them to be banked for a long period of time — and made available to Canadian and international patients who need stem cell transplants.
-While it is still not known exactly how long cord blood can be stored in liquid nitrogen, there are examples of cord blood stem cells being transplanted after 13 years without any deterioration in quality.
-With this knowledge — and by staying directly involved with the medical community — Canadian Blood Services’ Cord Blood Bank confidently provides the highest-quality cord blood stem cells for transplantation.
+This allows the donation unit to be banked for a long period of time and made readily available to Canadian and international patients once selected.
+There are examples of cord blood stem cells being transplanted after 16 years without any deterioration in quality.
+With this knowledge — and ongoing innovation in the medical community — Canadian Blood Services’ Cord Blood Bank can provide the highest-quality cord blood stem cells for transplantation.